 Consultation on health and wellbeing in County Durham

-This consultation gives you the chance to have your say on how we will improve health and wellbeing services across County Durham.
+This consultation gave you the chance to have your say on how we will improve health and wellbeing services across County Durham.

 As the county's Health and Wellbeing Board, we must work with health services, public health and social care services to improve your health and wellbeing.
 We must also create a Joint Health and Wellbeing Strategy (JHWS) to say how we will do this.

 What we know about health in the county

 We collect lots of information and data about people's health.
 This information is compared with the rest of the region and England.
 It tells us if we have worse or better health than other parts of England so we can begin to see where we need to do extra work.
 We know that:

 - people are healthier if they live in some parts of County Durham rather than in others

 - some people are not as healthy as people living in other parts of the country

 - lots of things can help to make people healthy or unhealthy such as their environment, a good education, their home, the food they eat, money, family, friends, communities and good jobs

 It's important that we include schools, housing providers and local communities when we are working to make people healthier.

 The experiences that children have early in their life play a key part in their health as adults.
 In County Durham, it is estimated that one in 10 children have a mental health disorder and that a quarter of adults will experience at least one mental health problem in their life.